3i Infrastructure plc – Annual report – 31 March 2019

 Significant accounting policies (extract 2)

 (i) Subsidiaries – Subsidiaries are entities controlled by the Company.
 Control exists when the Company is exposed, or has rights, to variable returns from its involvement with the subsidiary entity and has the ability to affect those returns through its power over the subsidiary entity.
-In accordance with the exception under IFRS 10 Consolidated Financial Statements, the Company only consolidates subsidiaries in the financial statements if they are deemed to perform investment-related services and do not meet the definition of an investment entity.
-Investments in subsidiaries that do not meet this definition are accounted for as Investments at fair value through profit or loss with changes in fair value recognised in the statement of comprehensive income in the year.
+In accordance with the exception under IFRS 10 Consolidated Financial Statements, the Company only consolidates subsidiaries in the Financial statements if they are deemed to perform investment-related services and do not meet the definition of an investment entity.
+Investments in subsidiaries that do not meet this definition are accounted for as Investments at fair value through profit or loss with changes in fair value recognised in the Consolidated statement of comprehensive income in the year.
 The Directors have assessed all entities within the Group structure and concluded that 3i Infrastructure Seed Assets GP Limited is the only subsidiary of the Company that provides investment-related services or activities.
 This subsidiary has been consolidated with the Company to form ‘the Group’.

 (ii) Associates – Associates are those entities in which the Group has significant influence, but not control, over the financial and operating policies.
-Investments that are held as part of the Group’s investment portfolio are carried in the balance sheet at fair value even though the Group may have significant influence over those entities.
+Investments that are held as part of the Group’s investment portfolio are carried in the Consolidated balance sheet at fair value even though the Group may have significant influence over those entities.